Sluggo-Issue-Tracker/Sluggo-API/README.md

 3. Run with:
 `python manage.py runserver`

-## Generating Documentation
+## Documentation

-The documentation engine relies on a schema file.
-To generate do `python manage.py generateschema > schema.yml`.
+Navigate to `/api/schema/swagger-ui` for a browsable overview of the endpoints.

 ## Contributing
 Currently, we are not accepting third-party contributions to SluggoAPI.